gferrarocamus/bookstore/README.md

-# bookstore
+# Bookstore
-> This app is a bookstore CMS built with React/Redux.
+This app is a bookstore CMS built with React/Redux.

 The app allows you to add and remove books from your collection.
 Features to edit, comment and update reading progress are laid out but not yet fully implemented.